 A Bigger Crypto Menu, While Trying to Sell Stocks

-Adi Lasker-Gattegno, eToro's Director of Liquidity Management and Crypto Operations, said in a statement that "passing the 200 cryptos milestone is a significant moment for eToro," and that the goal is to give users more ways to engage with the crypto market within the company's multi-asset platform.
+Adi Lasker-Gattegno, eToro's Director of Liquidity Management and Crypto Operations, said in a statement that "passing the 200 cryptos milestone is a significant moment for eToro," adding that the goal is to give users more ways to engage with the crypto market within the company's multi-asset platform.

 - eToro Opens Platinum+ Subscription Tier, Following Robinhood's Recurring-Revenue Playbook